KvngJamesII/final/replit.md

 ## Overview

-OTP King is a fullstack web application that provides virtual phone numbers for SMS verification and OTP reception.
-The platform operates as a unified service where users can browse virtual numbers by country, receive SMS messages on temporary numbers, manage credits, and use a referral system.
-The application includes separate interfaces for regular users, moderators, and administrators, with comprehensive wallet and payment integration through Paystack.
+OTP King is a comprehensive fullstack web application that provides virtual phone numbers for SMS verification and OTP reception.
+The platform allows users to browse virtual numbers by country, receive SMS messages, manage credits through a wallet system, and earn rewards through referrals.
+Administrators and moderators can upload and manage phone number pools, configure API integrations, and monitor system activity.

+The application is designed as a unified fullstack service that can be deployed as a single service on platforms like Railway, with both frontend and backend served from the same Express server.

 ## User Preferences